All Products

 image

-Manage custom plug-ins and tools
+Manage custom plugins and tools

-Delete a plug-in
+Delete a plugin

 Important

-Edit a plug-in
+Edit a plugin

 Editing tools

-4. After the run succeeds, click Publish.
+4. After the run is successful, click Publish.

 Delete a tool